stratdev3/SimpleW/documentation/simplew/docs/addons/service-firewall.md

 - Allow or deny requests by client IP or CIDR
 - Allow or deny requests by client country with optional MaxMind GeoIP2
-- Configure global rules once on the module
+- Configure global rules at installation and update them while the server is running
 - Declare handler-specific rules with attributes
 - Apply fixed-window or sliding-window rate limits
 - Bypass rate limits for trusted IP/CIDR clients